Red flags that tempt the tax auditor

 The first year of the kinder, gentler IRS, about 1 in 79 tax returns were audited.
 By 2003, it was even easier for tax scofflaws; that year, according to IRS data, only 1 in 150 individual taxpayers were audited.

 Focus on richer taxpayers

 The number of audits nowadays remains low.
 In fiscal year 2013, the IRS audited 1.4 million people.
-That's less than 1 percent of returns filed last year and the fewest audits in five years.
+That's 1 percent of returns filed for tax year 2012 and the fewest number of audits in more than five years.

 Even better news is that most of us aren't the target of IRS examiners.
 The tax collector has been focusing on the rich.

 Your audit odds increased if your income was between $200,000 and $1 million.
-Last year, 3.26 percent of returns filed by individuals in that income range were audited.
+In fiscal year 2013, just 3.26 percent of returns filed by individuals in that income range were audited.